 Then I ran

 sudo reboot, restarting the computer into, yes, the Budgie desktop environment.

 With that, there was no more weird process hanging.
 I should also mention that I think Budgie simply looks better, especially after switching it to dark mode (Pocillo-dark) via Budgie Desktop Settings.
 Another thing I found aggravating about Pop!_OS was its default handling of the super key.
 After pressing it, I would be bombarded with all the live windows and possible workspaces I could open.
 I find workspaces in general to be completely unnecessary—that's what Alt + Tab is for, people.
 With Budgie, however, pressing the super key results in a simple search bar and limited text-based list of apps and small, associated icons.
 Much, much better.

 Every review I read about every device is lying about battery life, I'm assuming because most reviewers are paid for their reviews, unlike me.
 I'm just some guy trying to get a reliable laptop who happened to document his experience.
-So, let me be clear that anyone saying they get >7 hours out of the Darter Pro is probably full of shit.
+So, let me be clear that anyone saying they get >7 hours out of the Darter Pro is probably BS.
 Five hours is all I can eke out of this laptop with a moderate workload, which is not bad, but it's not good either.
 It's certainly good enough for me, but I'm not you, and you my feel differently.